tijko/Blackjack/README.md

 Blackjack uses pygames, if you don't already have pygames installed, you can get a copy [here](http://www.pygame.org/news.html).

-Put the images in your 'Pictures' directory.
 Have someone run the server.py file, then everyone run client.py.